Chronic venous insufficiency may cause leg discomfort, swelling, and skin rash, discoloration, and/or ulcers.

 A blood clot in the upper part of the leg and/or pelvic region

-People who are obese also may be at increased risk of postphlebitic syndrome.
+People who have obesity also may be at increased risk of post-thrombotic syndrome.

 People with chronic venous insufficiency have leg swelling (edema Swelling Swelling is due to excess fluid in the tissues.
 The fluid is predominantly water.
 Swelling may be widespread or confined to a single limb or part of a limb.
 Swelling is often in the feet and... read more ), which typically is worse at the end of the day because blood must flow upward against gravity when a person is standing or sitting.
 Overnight, edema subsides because the veins empty well when people lie down.
 The swelling may not cause any symptoms, but some people feel fullness, heaviness, aching, cramps, pain, tiredness, and tingling in the legs.